If I Can Do This, What Else Can I Do?

 What is my favorite National Park and why?

 Not a fair question, but I will give an answer.
-For many reasons, my answer should be Yellowstone National Park.
+For many reasons, my answer should be Yellowstone National Park (if you’ve never been, you might want to click here now to see what guided tour options are available so you get the most out of a visit).
+It is truly wonderful.
 But for some reason, I can’t shake the thought that Glacier National Park is my favorite.